Hazardu/ChampionsOfForest/README.md

 -  HD images, that modapi libraries does not support.
 -  audio
 -  assetbundles
+Handled at launch of the game and kept in memory for later use

+Custom cheat commands - ingame developer console additions - a class inheriting from DebugConsole class needs to contain methods that start with _ then it will be added to list of commands.

 [Networking](https://github.com/Hazardu/ChampionsOfForest/tree/master/Network) manages sending data between clients, with an option to select specyfic users to whom send a command.
 - Sends byte arrays as strings via text chat.